There is no doubt, teachers are magical humans. Their job is one of the hardest, most important jobs in the whole world.

 Under ADHD is a big base note of anxiety and this anxious brain is comforted by visual charts, schedules and routines.

-You can assist them sensorily by allowing them fidget toys, a pencil with something they chew on the end of it, bands on the bottom of their chair legs to flick with their feet and other sensory items.
+You can assist them sensorily by allowing them to move, use fidget toys, or a pencil with something they chew on the end of it, or bands on the bottom of their chair legs to flick with their feet and other sensory items.
+Using props, visual aids, charts and videos can really help too.
+Try and align tasks with something that interests them.

 If the child is feeling overwhelmed or about to have a meltdown, a break card can be a great resource.
 The child can have these and when the moment requires they can hand it to the teacher and the child can go to their (pre-arranged) safe place to regulate or calm down.
 This can be an area like a sensory corner, bathroom or reading area.